Last updated on May 17th, 2023 at 05:25 pm

 drone photography in Vegas

 On the outskirts of Vegas is the 8,517-foot Potosi Mountain.
-It isn’t as popular as Red Canyon, but it’s worth checking out if you want to challenge yourself.
-The climb will be difficult – once you get to the top, however, you’ll be greeted by picture-perfect views and lots of open space to fly your drone.
+It is less popular than Red Canyon, but it’s worth checking out if you want to challenge yourself.
+The climb will be difficult – once you get to the top; however, you’ll be greeted by picture-perfect views and lots of open space to fly your drone.

-Just make sure that you keep an eye out for and stay away from the FM radio towers on the adjacent peak, as flying near them is dangerous, and can get you in trouble.
+Just watch for and stay away from the FM radio towers on the adjacent peak, as flying near them is dangerous and can get you in trouble.
 Other than that, you’ll enjoy flying here.

 Cornerstone Park in Henderson, NV

 We can all agree that the 90-plus-acre Cornerstone Park is one of Henderson’s most scenic locations.
-The main focus is Railroad Lake with great mountains in the background.
+The main focus is Railroad Lake, with great mountains in the background.
 The park also has very nice walking trails around the lake that take in beautiful views and the local critters.
 Other attractions include a sports area, picnic spots, and an exercise area.
-The open grass area is an ideal space to safely launch and land drones.
+The open grass area is ideal for launching and landing drones safely.

 Do you know any other great drone-flying spot in Vegas that we missed?
 If so, let us know in the comments section below.